 To ensure that the evaluation, policy, and decision-making processes reflect the community of interests directly affected by the accrediting body, including effective public representation.

-ACPHA™ consists of 12 Commissioners, including hospitality educators, executives from the lodging, restaurant and hospitality industry and members of the public at large.
-The Commission members meet twice a year to review, assess and evaluate two-year and four-year hospitality programs at colleges and universities across the United States.
+ACPHA™ consists of 11 Commissioners, including hospitality educators, representatives from hospitality and the related industries and a public at large member.
+The Commission members meet twice a year to review, assess and evaluate two-year and four-year hospitality programs at colleges and universities across the United States and internationally.